basilhendroff/truenas-iocage-letsencrypt/README.md

 ### Test

-To check your installation, enter your `letsencrypt` jail `iocage console letsencrypt` and check the version of the installed kit.
+To check your installation, enter your Let's Encrypt jail `iocage console letsencrypt` and check the version of the installed kit.

 ```
 # acme.sh --version